uclaacm/teach-la-dev-training/advanced_react_track/03_nested_state_of_mind/README.md

 ![](./pictures/fnPayload.png)

-By passing in a payload inside the action object which gets passed into your reducer, you can do specific things to only parts of your function!
+By passing in a payload inside the action object which gets passed into your reducer, you can do specific things to only parts of your nested data!
 In this case, by passing in the name of the specific object we want to reduce, we can specify only incrementing one part of our nested state.

 Here's how our entire function will look like after specifying a bunch of action.type cases!